Clemapfel/jluna/docs/installation.md

 If and only if all of the above apply, head to the [issues tab](https://github.com/Clemapfel/jluna/issues).
 There, please create an issue and
 + describe your problem
-+ state your operating system and distro
++ state your operating system, distro and compiler version
 + copy-paste the output of `JLUNA_TEST` (even if all tests are `OK`)
-+ provide a minimum working example that recreates the bug
++ provide a minimum working example of your project that recreates the bug

 We will try to resolve your problem as soon as possible and are thankful for your input and collaboration.